From superstar to suspect: Carlos Ghosn’s crazy week | Malay Mail

 Outside, photographers snapped every black saloon car exiting the building and reporters speculated feverishly on social media that the meeting could be over.

-By 9:30pm, Ghosn’s fate as head of the company he had turned around was sealed.
+By 9.30pm, Ghosn’s fate as head of the company he had turned around was sealed.
 Nissan announced he had been sacked as chairman.
+Unanimously. — AFP